Shahid-Shabbir-Ansari-SE/Responsive-Blog-Layout/readme.md

 ## Overview
 This project aims to create a responsive blog layout using React, Tailwind CSS, Tailwind CSS components, and the GNews API for fetching and displaying news articles.
 In addition to the basic layout, it includes a "Load More" functionality to fetch and display additional blog posts as the user scrolls down the page.

-## Demo
-You can check out a live demo of this project here.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: